kzeitar/throttle/README.md

 // Use NoLimiter for tests that shouldn't be rate limited const limiter = new NoLimiter();

-// Or use InMemoryStorage which can be cleared between tests const storage = new InMemoryStorage();
+// Or clear InMemoryStorage between tests const storage = new InMemoryStorage();
 storage.clear();
 ```

-## Comparison with Symfony Rate Limiter

-If you're familiar with Symfony's Rate Limiter, this library provides similar functionality for TypeScript/Node.js:

-- **Async/Await**: All methods return Promises for non-blocking operations
-- **TypeScript-native**: Full type safety with discriminated unions instead of OptionsResolver
-- **JSON Serialization**: Native JSON for state persistence
-- **Familiar API**: Similar method signatures (`reserve()`, `consume()`, `reset()`) for easy adoption

-## License

-MIT

 ## Contributing

 Contributions welcome!
 Please open an issue or PR.

+## License

+MIT © 2025 Khaled Zeitar

 ## Credits & Acknowledgments

-This library implements standard rate limiting algorithms (Token Bucket, Fixed Window, Sliding Window) with an architecture **inspired by** [Symfony's Rate Limiter component](https://github.com/symfony/rate-limiter).

 - **Implementation**: © 2025 Khaled Zeitar - Original TypeScript implementation
-- **Architectural inspiration**: Symfony Rate Limiter by Fabien Potencier and contributors
+- **Architectural inspiration**: [Symfony Rate Limiter](https://github.com/symfony/rate-limiter) by Fabien Potencier and contributors
-- **License**: MIT

 While the code is written from scratch in TypeScript, the design patterns, API structure, and architectural decisions are influenced by Symfony's proven approach to rate limiting.
-This provides the benefits of a battle-tested design while being built natively for Node.js with full TypeScript support and async/await patterns.